Fishing Reports: Fresh water and salt water - Vancouver Island, British Columbia, Canada - UPDATED MARCH 24, 2014.

 NANAIMO FISHING REPORT

-Trout fishing in mid-Island lakes during the winter can be great.
-The fish liven up and begin feeding after a cold snap, especially after a lake has thawed out.
-As with the winter salmon, fishing deeper is usually a good idea for lake trout fishing.
-If you’re trolling slow down a bit.
-Flatfish or Kwikfish in black speckled or rainbow trout patterns are a good bet.
-Shore fishers can have great catches using slip weights to keep Power Eggs or a worm on the bottom.
+Until it warms up fishing deeper is a the best bet for lake trout fishing.
+Troll deeper by slowing down when you’re pulling Flatfish or Kwikfish.
+Shore fishers have better odds going deep by using slip weights to keep Power Eggs or a worm on the bottom.
 Spin casters can do well from shore on spinners or small BuzzBombs.

 Gone Fishin’, 600-2980 North Island Hwy. ,Nanaimo, ph: 250-758-7726